maximbilan/UIAlertController-Customization/README.md

 }
 </pre>

-And the last point, we need to apply this controller to UIAlertAction.
+And the last point, we need to apply this controller to <a href="https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIAlertAction_Class/">UIAlertAction</a>.
 The same way using key ‘<i>contentViewController</i>’.

 <pre>
 let switchAlert = SwitchAlertActionViewController()